-- To introduce the concepts of limits, continuity, derivatives and maxima and Minima - To acquaint the concept of improper integrals and the properties of definite integrals. - To provide understanding of double integration, triple integration and their application. - To introduce the concept of sequence and series and impart the knowledge of Fourier series.
+- To understand and gain the knowledge of matrix algebra. - To introduce the concepts of limits, continuity, derivatives and maxima and Minima - To acquaint the concept of improper integrals and the properties of definite integrals. - To provide understanding of double integration, triple integration and their application. - To introduce the concept of sequence and series and impart the knowledge of Fourier series.